2023 Solar Incentives Guide for Linda, CA - Tax Credits & Rebates

 Federal Solar Incentives

-When someone says "solar incentives," you probably think of federal incentives first.
-The solar incentive that you're most familiar with is probably the Federal Solar Investment Tax Credit (ITC), which provides a credit on your taxes equal to a certain percentage of the cost of your solar system.
+Federal solar incentives are likely the first thing that you think of when you think about solar incentives.
+A federal incentive many people are likely familiar with is the Federal Solar Investment Tax Credit (ITC).
+This incentive is a tax credit for a specified percentage of the cost of your solar system.

-The ITC can be applied to solar systems installed after January 1, 2006 and allows you to deduct from your taxes a percentage of the total cost of solar panels, accessories, labor and equipment.
-You can receive this credit for solar panels installed on a primary or secondary residence that you own in the United States.
-Originally, you could claim 30% of the total cost, although certain projects may qualify for only 26%, depending on the details.
-There is no maximum claim amount.
+The ITC applies towards solar systems installed after January 1, 2006, and lets you deduct from your taxes a percentage of the total cost of solar panels, equipment, labor and accessories.
+This credit can apply towards solar panels installed on a primary or secondary residence that you own in the United States.
+Originally, you could claim 30% of the total cost, although the amount you can claim may range between 26-30%.
+There is no maximum amount you can claim.

-To better understand exactly how much the ITC could save you, speak with your local Linda solar panel installation expert.
+To understand exactly how much the ITC could save you, contact your local Linda solar panel installer.

 More information about the new Inflation Reduction Act can be found here.
-To best understand how the new Clean Energy Credit might apply to you, speak with your local Linda solar installation company.
+Your local Linda solar panel installation experts can answer your questions and explain how the new Clean Energy Credit may apply to you.

 State & Local Solar Incentives